 Express Checkouts have been used at GRRL and other library systems across the country to enhance patron service.
 The goal for expansion of Express Checkout at GRRL is to increase patron access to public service staff for enhanced customer service experiences and outreach to the community.

-Libraries without Express Checkout stations include: Belgrade, Cold Spring, Grey Eagle, Howard Lake, Kimball, Paynesville, Pierz, Richmond, Swanville and Upsala.
-Foley will be receiving a station in 2019.
+Libraries without Express Checkout stations include: Belgrade, Cold Spring, Grey Eagle, Pierz, Richmond, Swanville and Upsala.